 Hi Becki

-I am off to Myanmar (& Cambodia) in 3 weeks and it has been so great to find you site – one of the better travel blogs I’ve found.. really informative and inspirational as well.
+I am off to Myanmar (& Cambodia) in 3 weeks and it has been so great to find you site – one of the better travel sites I’ve found.. really informative and inspirational as well.
 Haven’t travelled as a solo girl for a good few years ( for the last 12 most BIG trips have been with mates or groups) but I am celebrating my 50th with a special treat.
 Can’t wait to take endless photos, do some sketching and writing and just soak up the gloriousness of this place!!

 Thanks for all your hints and info….keep travlling, girl!! 🙂